-- 5. Determine whether the entity has policies and procedures related to debt that is older than the applicable statute of limitations ("time-barred debt"), including how the entity identifies such debt and how it collects on such debt (if at all). - 6.
-Determine whether the entity sues or threatens to sue on time-barred debt. - 7.
-If the entity demands payment on time-barred debt other than through litigation, where permissible, determine what representations, if any, the entity makes in its written and oral communications with consumers regarding the time-barred nature of the debt and its ability to sue on the debt.
+5. Determine whether the entity has policies and procedures related to debt for which the applicable statute of limitations has expired ("time-barred debt"), including how the entity identifies such debt and how it collects on such debt (if at all).

+6. Determine whether the entity sues or threatens to sue on time-barred debt.
+(12 CFR 1006.26(b)).
+Threats to sue on time-barred debt also may be analyzed under Module 2.

+7. If the entity demands payment on time-barred debt other than through litigation, determine if this is permitted by State law and determine what representations, if any, the entity makes in its written and oral communications with consumers regarding the time-barred nature of the debt and its ability to sue on the debt.
+Communications in connection with time-barred debt also may be analyzed under Module 2.